tambiennl/Anonymize-Isah-Databases/README.md

 Details

 The script will perform these actions:
-- Check if the target database does not contains the word PROD.
-If so the script will not run.
+- Check if the target database contains the word TEST.
+If not the script will not run.
 This is to ensure no live data is removed
 - Create table ST_T_Anonymized (if not existing) and insert a record for logging of the execution and
 - Create some helpers tables (IBAN and VAT numbers to replace existing ones with technical valid ones)
 - Anonimize T_BankAccount